 Have you ever thought about why your skincare routine might need to differ in the morning vs the night?
 During the day your skin works hard to protect itself from the environment while at night your skin switches into recovery mode to help repair and renew the skin.

 Your daytime routine can remain fairly light while still using moisturizing and hydrating products along with SPF to protect your skin from the environment!

-In the evening you’ll want to use your more exfoliating cleansers to help rid your skin of any debris from the day.
+In the evening you’ll want to use your more exfoliating cleansers like our Essential Enzymes, a cream cleanser with a mild exfoliating effect, to help rid your skin of any debris from the day.
 This is also the time to apply heavier serums, moisturizers, and oils since your skin is working to restore and hydrate its cells, absorbing products more effectively!

 Once a week, incorporate a mask of your choosing.